jwhiers1/masters/README.md

 * I used Python, SQLite3 and TKinter.
 * Python has many features, SQLite3 is the most popular software of its kind and TKinter provides the GUI.
 * There were many challenges; I encourage others for this kind of application to persevere because these tools are powerful.
-* Installation and running: use py file in a Python IDE and click on ? button for access to guidance.
+* Installation and running: use py file in a Python IDE or run from the command line.
+* Click on ? button for access to guidance or consult manual.